doorfortyfour/TileWorldCreator/docs/buildLayers.md

 ### Build objects layer
 ![instantiationLayerObject](img/instantiationLayerObjects.png)
 The build objects layer instantiates single prefabs based on the assigned blueprint layer.
+Can be used for placing trees, props or even enemies or the player character itself.

 + `Name`
   The layer name